olacyrodrigues/olacyrodrigues/README.md

         devOps: "Docker🐳",
         databases: ["mongo-Studying", "MySql", "PostgreSQL"],
     },
- currentFocus: "at the moment I'm studying to become FullStack", }
+ currentFocus: "at the moment I'm studying to become FullStack" }
 ```